bigstepdenmark/HackerNews/README.md

 ---

 ### 3. Proposed system
+The proposed system is an exact clone of the current, meaning that it is the exact same functionality and design.

 ##### A. Overview
 The proposed system provides the same functionality as the current system, with minor improvements such as design and usability.